 I am still in New Zealand, what should I do?

 If you are unable to leave New Zealand, or if you have decided to stay in the country for some other reason, please note the following.
 Persons who cannot leave New Zealand due to international travel restrictions can apply for an Interim Visa in New Zealand itself since mid-September 2020.
 All RIVM guidelines that apply to Dutch citizens in their own country also apply to Dutch citizens in New Zealand.
-These include keeping sufficient distance from others, avoiding social contact (especially with vulnerable people) and regularly washing your hands.
-Additionally, the following coronavirus measures have been in effect in New Zealand since early June:
+These include keeping your distance, avoiding social contact (especially with vulnerable people) and washing your hands frequently.
+In addition, the following coronavirus measures have been in place in New Zealand since early June:

 - Entering New Zealand is still forbidden - aside from a few exceptions - and those that can enter with a special permit must spend the first 14 days in quarantine

 - You are still required to observe the health regulations.
 Take into account directions from local governments.
 Violating the hygiene regulations can lead to high fines.

 - Everyone has been asked to download the NZ COVID Tracking App and to scan the QR codes in stores, public buildings and public transportation

 Will I be refunded the cost of my visa and booked trip?